szczyglis-dev/py-gpt/docs/source/modes.rst

 It seamlessly incorporates ``LlamaIndex`` into the chat interface, allowing for immediate querying of your indexed documents.

 .. tip::
    If you do not want to call tools/commands, disable the checkbox ``+Tools``.
 It will speed up the response time when using local models.
-You can also enable the ReAct agent for tool calls in: ``Settings -> Indexes / LlamaIndex -> Chat -> Use ReAct agent for Tool calls in Chat with Files mode``.
+You can also enable the ReAct agent for tool calls in: ``Settings -> Indexes / RAG -> Chat -> Use ReAct agent for Tool calls in Chat with Files mode``.
 Stream mode is disabled if the ReAct agent and ``+Tools`` checkbox are active.

 **Querying single files**